 But pictures of the children you serve will evoke a very different response.
 Let your followers see the excitement on the children’s faces as they walk through the community center for the first time.
 Show them using the new facilities your donors worked hard to provide.

-These are the kind of photos that tell a story, evoke a response, and inspire donors to act.
 And don’t forget to include a caption that lets your followers know there is still much work to be done!

 So, look through your archives and pick out some of the best photos that show the story you’ve been telling in your other messaging to find great social posts in the making!

-Elevate your event communications.
+Elevate your event outreach.

 Do you host an annual gala, 5k run, bowl-a-thon, golf outing, or another fundraising event?
 Or maybe you hold volunteer outings that get your supporters to put their fundraising dollars to work?